moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/nbd.md

 position: 3
 ---

-This page shows you how to connect a block device manually.
+This page shows how to connect a block device manually.

 > <strong>Requirements</strong>
+>
 - You have an account and are logged into [cloud.online.net](//cloud.online.net)
 - You have configured your [SSH Key](/howto/ssh_keys.html)
 - You have a running [server](/howto/create_instance.html)